youth activity obligation failures

 In other words, this is when a young person does not:

-• attend their meetings with you as their assigned Provider
+• attend their meetings with you as their assigned provider

 • enrol, undertake, or make themselves available to participate in education, training or work-based learning

-• participate in and complete an approved budgeting programme, or
+• participate in and complete an approved budgeting programme, or parenting programme.

-For information on good and sufficient reasons see good and sufficient reason before initiating an activity obligations failure - map
+For information on good and sufficient reasons see good and sufficient reason before initiating an activity obligations failure | map

 If you can't get in touch with the young person